-- 1. experience to carry out an independent research under supervision by a faculty staff; - 2. design simple experiments and follow protocols to carry out some biochemical analyses; - 3. obtain data and carry out data analysis with simple statistics, and - 4. learn how to write a brief scientific report.
+- i. carry out an independent research under supervision by a faculty staff; - ii. design simple experiments and follow protocols to carry out some biochemical analyses; - iii. obtain data and carry out data analysis with simple statistics, and - iv. write a brief scientific report or communication.

-Objectives for students development:
+Objectives for student development:

-- 1. Learn how to integrate basic biochemistry techniques to perform some experiments or develop an assay. - 2.
+- 1. Learn how to integrate basic biochemical techniques to perform some experiments or validate an assay. - 2.
 Learn how to collect and read literature in a specific area of research. - 3.
-Learn how to design simple experiments, carry out the experimental procedure independently, and work as a member of the team. - 4.
-Learn how to compile or collect data with accuracy and precision. - 5.
-Learn how to analyze the data obtained and write a short paper to summarize the experiments or work done. - 6.
-Better prepare students to learn time management skills and do independent research for their final year project (Supervised Research)
+Learn how to design simple experiment, in vitro or in vivo, and carry out the experimental procedure independently. - 4.
+Work as a member of the team. - 5.
+Learn how to compile or collect data with accuracy and precision. - 6.
+Learn how to analyze the data obtained and write a short report to summarize the workdone. - 7.
+Prepare students to learn time management skills and do independent research for their final year project (Senior Experimental Project)

-There is no specific content for this course which is guided by a supervisor and the project is to be assigned by the supervisor.
-Summer Interns (including DREAM) may take this course but a local supervisor or supervisor from Biochemistry Program has to be assigned in addition to the internship supervisor for marking.
+There is no specific content for this course, which is guided by a supervisor and the project is to be assigned by the supervisor.
+Summer Interns (including but not limited to DREAM and SMART program in the School of Life Sciences) may take this course but a local supervisor or supervisor from Biochemistry Program has to be assigned in addition to the internship supervisor for marking.
 Title of the project report must be different from other courses.

-Duration (study period):
+Duration (study period)

-Students taking this course usually start their experiments in the summer or early at term start and complete the project with a report written for marking by the end of first term.
+Students taking this course usually start their experiments in July or early at term start in September and complete the project with a report written for marking by the end of the terms.
 Deadline of submission of report is at term end.
-Two markers (including the supervisor and an extra marker is needed for dual supervisors) will evaluate the report (assessment form attached).

-Job nature:
+Job nature

-Students may hold a project on testing and purification of a biomolecule, cloning of a gene, detection of a gene mutation, performing PCR assay or ELISA assay, purification of a recombinant protein, developing an assay from modified protocols, doing literature search of patents and help filing a patent application in a patent law firm, doing data mining (In Silico analyses) or sequence analyses, testing of a drug, etc.
+Students may hold a project on testing and purification of a biomolecule, cloning of a gene, detection of a gene mutation, performing PCR assay or ELISA assay, purification of a recombinant protein, developing an assay from modified protocols, doing literature search of patents and help filing a patent application in a patent law firm, doing data mining (In Silico analyses), genome or RNASEQ sequence analyses, testing of a drug or toxicant, etc.